VX-30: P-3 Orion

 The squadron's most used aircraft is the P-3 Orion.
 These aircraft are used in conjunction with the testing on the Sea Test Range for surveillance and clearance, as well as providing telemetry data during missile testing.
-VX-30 also flies two of the fleet's only "Billboard" NP-3D, a P-3A that has been upgraded with a large billboard-esqe radar, that can provide over-the-horizon radar capabilities.
+VX-30 also flies two of the fleet's only "Billboard" NP-3Ds, a P-3A that has been upgraded with a large billboard-esqe radar, that can provide over-the-horizon radar capabilities.
 The NP-3D aircraft were also used to support five NASA Space Shuttle missions using the Cast Glance optical system to monitor re-entry.

+E-2D Advanced Hawkeye

+The newest aircraft to the squadron's inventory, the E-2D arrived in 2022 for mission-system testing.
+The aircraft's arrival streamlined Navy RDT&E efforts and facilitated the overall Naval Test Wing Pacific vision of integrated Carrier Air Wing testing.

+NC-20G

+In 2023, the NC-20G arrived at VX-30.
+This aircraft is a heavily modified C-20/GIV that provides range support.
+Specifically, the aircraft hosts the squadron's Cast Glance capability.

 S-3 Viking

-First appearing in late 2009, the S-3 Vikings were used for their surveillance capabilities on the Sea Test Range.
+First appearing in early 2009, the S-3 Vikings were used for their surveillance capabilities on the Sea Test Range.
 Because of their agility and speed, they were able to much more quickly identify and locate various vessels which may impact the operations being conducted.
 In November 2010, VX-30 helped to celebrate the Centennial of Naval Aviation by sporting an S-3 with a paint scheme that dates back to aircraft that were flying during the Battle of Midway.

 In January 2016, the Navy retired the S-3 Viking from service completely, and thus, the S-3 is no longer flown by VX-30, or any other command in the US Navy.